 - •Step #1 Review the general information and registration procedures, then determine the required courses for your upcoming grade level. - •Step #2 Determine the elective courses you may be interested in taking by scanning the course listings and then referring to the description of courses for details. - •Step #3 Fill out your registration card.
-Have your teachers sign-off on your choices indicating their approval.
-It is best to have a discussion with them, so you can decide proper placement together. - •Step #4 Take your completed registration form home for review.
-Discuss your choices with your parents and ask them to sign-off indication approval. - •Step #5 Bring your signed registration form to school on the appropriate day to input your requests in the computer.
-You will do this with your teacher and guidance counselor during your English class. - •Step #6 Turn in your registration to your teacher or guidance counselor.
+Have your teachers sign-off on your choices indicating their approval if required. - •Step #4 Once course requests are entered into the system for the next school year a copy of approved course requests will be mailed home for review and signature from parent/ guardian. - •Step #5 Return signed copy of course request to your school counselor so changes and updates can be made.